-Although not all introverts have social anxiety, I am one who does — and it’s an incredible battle I face almost every day.
+Although not all introverts have social anxiety, I am one who does — and it’s an invisible battle that I face almost every day.

 Many people confuse introversion for social anxiety.
 However, they are not the same thing.
 Introverts tend to be quiet, observant, and need plenty of time alone to recharge their energy.
-By definition, they simply prefer calmer environments where there’s less activity going on.
+By definition, they prefer calm environments where there’s less activity going on.

 On the other hand, social anxiety involves symptoms such as sweaty palms and racing, negative thoughts that can be triggered by social experiences, such as attending a party or making small talk with a stranger.
 Although not all introverts are socially anxious, it’s not uncommon for them to experience some level of either general anxiety or social anxiety.

-I am one of those socially anxious introverts, and here are 13 struggles I face on a regular basis.
-Although these struggles have changed somewhat under the Covid-19 pandemic — for example, I don’t get many party invites anymore — I know eventually we’ll return to a time when these are the norm.
-So, if you can relate, you’re not alone!
+I am one of those socially anxious introverts, and here are 13 struggles that I face on a regular basis.
+If you can relate, you’re not alone!